 Friends have also pitched in — with photography, graphic design, the art that hangs in their still unused dining room, and even the plates that will someday carry the co-chefs’ creations.
 “We have been blessed with many talented friends that believe in us enough to help us achieve this crazy goal,” Deschenes says.

-Bistro La Franquette is open for takeout from 11 a.m. to 8 p.m. on Wednesday to Sunday, at 374 Victoria Avenue.
+Bistro La Franquette is open for takeout from 11 a.m. to 8 p.m.
+Wednesday through Sunday at 374 Victoria Avenue.